Minuscule representations and Panyushev conjectures: Introduction

 \begin{thm} Let $\frg=\bigoplus_{j\in \bbZ}\frg(j)$ be any $1$-standard $\bbZ$-grading of $\frg$.
 Then $\caM_{[\alpha_i]}$ vanishes at $-1$ if and only if the $w_0^i$ action on $[\alpha_i]$ has fixed point(s). \end{thm}

-Let us turn to the second theme of this paper.
 Let $P_i$ be the set of elements in the finite graded poset $P$ with rank $i$.
 The sets $P_i$ are said to be the \emph{rank levels} of $P$.
 Suppose that $P=\bigsqcup_{i=1}^{d} P_i$.
 Then $P$ is called \emph{Sperner} if the largest size of an antichain equals $\max\{|P_i|, 1\leq i\leq d\}$.
-Algebraic geometry and Lie theory had been used by Stanley in \cite{St80} to construct families of posets with the Sperner property, which then lead to a proof of the Erd\"os-Moser conjecture.
-See also the papers of Proctor \cite{Pr82, Pr822}.
+Conjecture 5.12 of \cite{P} is stated as follows.